 Argus is used by many sites to generate network activity reports for every network transaction on their networks.
 The network audit data that Argus generates is great for security, operations and performance management.
 The data is used for network forensics, non-repudiation, network asset and service inventory, behavioral baselining of server and client relationships, detecting covert channels, and analyzing Zero day events.

-Argus is an Open Source project, currently running on Mac OS X, Linux, Solaris, FreeBSD, OpenBSD, NetBSD, AIX, IRIX, Windows (under Cygwin) and OpenWrt, and has been ported to many hardware accelerated platforms, such as Pluribus, Arista, and Tilera.
-The software should be portable to many other environments with littleor no modifications.
+Argus is an Open Source project, currently running on Mac OS X, Linux, Solaris, FreeBSD, OpenBSD, NetBSD, AIX, HP-UX, VxWorks, IRIX, Windows (under Cygwin) and OpenWrt, has been ported to many hardware accelerated platforms, such as Bivio, Pluribus, Arista, and Tilera, and embedded in network adapters.
+The software should be portable to many other environments with little or no modifications.
 Performance is such that auditing an entire enterprise's Internet activity can be accomplished using modest computing resources.

 Page Last Modified: 11:16:37 EDT 7 May 2015 © Copyright 2000 - 2015 QoSient, LLC.
 All Rights Reserved.